pingao2019/DS-Unit-3-Sprint-2-SQL-and-Databases/module3-nosql-and-document-oriented-databases/README.md

 code or in Markdown) - "How was working with MongoDB different from working with PostgreSQL?
 What was easier, and what was harder?"

+Answer : MongoDB is an open-source software  that is used for non-relational database management systems, while PostgreSQL is used for the relational database management system.
+As PostgreSQL handles relational database, it is object-oriented in nature.
+In MongoDB, all the contents of the database are documents and files.

 There is no other required tasks to turn in, but it is suggested to then revisit the first two modules, rework/complete things as needed, and just check out with fresh eyes the SQL approach.
 Compare and contrast, and come with questions